ESPboy-edu/ESPboy_CHIP8/README.md

 Special thanks to Igor (corax89), DmitryL (Plague) and John Earnest (https://github.com/JohnEarnest/Octo) for help and Alvaro Alea Fernandez for his Chip-8 emulator

-Implemented almost all known features and "bugs"
+Implemented all known quirks
-Super Chip implementation is on the way )

 Used information from
 https://github.com/JohnEarnest/Octo
 http://mattmik.com/chip8.html
 https://github.com/Chromatophore/HP48-Superchip

-The games should be with extantion ".ch8" as <gamename.ch8> To upload games to SPIFFS check. https://www.youtube.com/watch?v=25eLIdLKgHs
+The games should be with extention ".ch8" as <gamename.ch8> To upload games to SPIFFS check. https://www.youtube.com/watch?v=25eLIdLKgHs

 For correct compilation, change settings in file «User_Setup.h» of TFT_eSPI library